xMartin/grouptabs/README.md

-To use it you need the [Dojo Toolkit](http://dojotoolkit.org/) 1.10 (for debugging or creating an optimized build use the source distribution).
+To use it you need the [Dojo Toolkit](http://dojotoolkit.org/) 1.10 (for debugging or creating an optimized build use the source distribution) and [remoteStorage.js](http://remotestorage.io/integrate/) 0.11.

-You can use bower to install the Dojo packages.
+You can use bower to install both.

 Your `js/` directory should look like this: